praetoriandigital/cub-docs/lead-forms.md

         // simplest async code
         setTimeout(function() {
           console.log('wait for me!')
-          dfd.resolve() // resolve when async code done
+          dfd.resolve() // resolve when async code is done
-                        // in case of Goolge Analitics you should
+                        // in case of Google Analytics you should
                         // resolve Deferred in 'hitCallback'
         }, 3000)